 Then, from~\eqref{eq:sos-wron},

 completing the argument.
-This shows $\Sigma_{m,2s} \subseteq \Theta \left(\mathcal{S}_{e,W}^{n,m,2,s} \right)$ whenever $n\geq n'$.
+This shows $\Sigma_{m,2y} \subseteq \Theta \left(\mathcal{S}_{e,W}^{n,m,2,y} \right)$ whenever $n\geq n'$.

 \end{proof} It will be useful, in our later analysis, to understand families of hyperwrons and hyperzouts that are always sums of squares.
-We first establish a useful fact about $2\times 2$ polynomial matrices.
+We first include a useful fact about $2\times 2$ polynomial matrices.

 \begin{lemma} Let $p_2\in F_{n,2}$, $p_1\in F_{n,1}$, $p_0\in \R$ be such that $\left(\begin{smallmatrix} p_2(x) & p_1(x)\\ p_1(x) & p_0 \end{smallmatrix}\right) \succeq 0$ for all $x\in \R^n$.
 Then there exists a $2 \times (n+1)$ matrix $M$ with polynomial entries such that \end{lemma} \begin{proof} First assume that $p_0>0$.
 We write